Manual & Documentation

-The bitKlavier manual was written by Noah Fishman and edited by Dan Trueman, Noah Fishman, and Mike Mulshine.
+The bitKlavier manual was written by Noah Fishman and edited by Dan Trueman, Noah Fishman, Mike Mulshine, and Matt Wang.

 bitKlavier is the software engine that drives the prepared digital piano, running on MacOSX, iOS, and Windows, and has been used by dozens of performers—from young students to renowned professionals—in a range of compositions by Trueman and others.

 Development of bitKlavier has been sponsored by the American Council of Learned Societies, the New Jersey State Council on the Arts, and Princeton University’s Center for Digital Humanities, Council on Science and Technology, Council of the Humanities, and Department of Music.

 bitKlavier is an open-source project, created in C++ using JUCE.
 Developers interested in joining the project can of course download the source from the GitHub site.
 Don’t hesitate to contact us.

 bitKlavier Temperament Tables by Ratio to Fundamental: